Description of the Point to Point Walkway

 Follow the creek up stream through a number of urban reserves and climb up through horse paddocks to St Johns Road on the ridgeline.

-Walk back to St Heliers in another 30 minutes by taking St Heliers Road to the right and follow to the beach.
+Walk back to St Heliers in another 30 minutes by taking St Heliers Road to the right and following it to the beach.